Go to file

 Step 5: Run Simulation Tests

-Run comprehensive tests to validate that the zenithd node's TGE allocations and run-time accruals match the notebook results:
+Now we can run the comprehensive test suite to validate that the zenithd node's TGE allocations match notebook results and run-time accruals happen as expected.

 1. Set Environment Variables